Mean-field Variational Inference via Wasserstein Gradient Flow: Examples

+as $n\to\infty$, which is decreasing in $\kappa_{\rm SNR}$. \end{corollary} The proof of the above corollary is postponed to Appendix~\ref{app: MR_proof}.
+Directly solving $\zeta > 2$ with $\zeta$ defined above provides a very loose bound of $\kappa_{\rm SNR} > 1.8\times 10^7$.
+In fact, the lower bound requirement can be substantially improved to a positive constant less than $10$ by numerically calculating an analytically intractable constant in our proof.
+More details are referred to the end of Appendix~\ref{app: MR_proof}.

-Figure~\ref{fig: W2_dist_MR} shows the simulation results for implementing the mixture of regression model via MF-WGF.
-We set $\theta^\ast$ with norm $\|\theta^\ast\| = \sqrt{13}$ in the data generative model and use the prior $\pi_\theta = \m N(0, I_d)$.
+Figure~\ref{fig: MR} shows the simulation results for implementing the mixture of regression model via MF-WGF.
+We set $\theta^\ast = (2, 3)$ in the data generative model and generate $n=200$ i.i.d. samples.
+For $\beta = 4$, we choose $\tau = 0.055$ and $\tau = 0.035$ for the SDE approach and $\tau = 0.2$ for the FA approach.
+For $\beta = 2$, we choose $\tau = 0.015$ and $\tau = 0.009$ for the SDE approach and $\tau = 0.2$ for the FA approach.
 We vary the SNR value $\|\theta^\ast\|/\beta$ by changing the noise variance $\beta^2$.
 Similar to the GMM example, we observe nearly straight lines for the numerical error $\log W_2^2(\widehat{q}_\theta, q_\theta^{(k)})$ versus the iteration count, indicating the exponential convergence of the algorithm.
 Moreover, a higher SNR corresponds to a smaller contraction rate as predicted by our theory.
-The statistical error $W_2^2(\delta_{\theta^\ast}, q_\theta^{(k)})$, indicated by dotted curves in the plot, is at first dominated by the numerical error, but afterwards dominates the latter and stabilizes.
+The statistical error $W_2^2(\delta_{\theta^\ast}, q_\theta^{(k)})$, indicated by solid curves in the plot, is at first dominated by the optimization error, but afterwards dominates the latter and stabilizes.
+Figure~\ref{fig: FA vs SDE, largenoise, MR} and Figure~\ref{fig: FA vs SDE, smallnoise, MR} compares the FA approach with the SDE approach and the numerical error under different noise levels.
+Figure~\ref{fig: diff_sample_size, MR} studies the affect of the sample size on the contraction rate and the statistical error when $\tau = 0.2$.
 Figure~\ref{fig: MF-WGF vs Gibbs, MR} shows the contour plots of the true posterior distribution of $\theta$ and its MF approximation.